Payroll Taiwan Guide

 Unlike some neighboring countries, Taiwan typically operates on monthly payroll cycles, with payments generally required by the end of each month.
 The Taiwanese fiscal year aligns with the calendar year (January to December), creating a standardized timeline for annual reporting and reconciliation.

 Recent regulatory developments have significantly impacted payroll processing requirements.
-In July 2023, Taiwan raised the minimum monthly wage to NT$26,400 (approximately US$850), marking a 4.75% increase from the previous year.
-Additionally, in January 2024, the Labor Insurance contribution rate increased from 11% to 11.5% of an employee's monthly insured salary, with employers now shouldering 7.75% (up from 7%).
+In January 2026, Taiwan raised the minimum monthly wage to NT$29,500 (a 3.18% increase from the previous year).
+Additionally, the total Labor Insurance contribution rate (including Employment Insurance) has reached 12.5% of an employee's monthly insured salary, with employers now shouldering approximately 8.75% of the cost.

 What makes payroll in Taiwan particularly complex is its intricate connection with various employment obligations: